Para-Lang/para-compiler/README.md

 #### For Windows

 For Windows, the configured inno-setup installer should be used.
-The installer will automatically do the installation based on your input.
+The installer will automatically do the installation based on your input and create the correct entries to the system, so that you can utilise the compiler right after installation.

 #### For unix-based systems (Including MacOS)